Crew member files negligence lawsuit against Alec Baldwin, Rust producers over fatal shooting

 The lawsuit also names armourer Hannah Gutierrez, who was in charge of weapons, and assistant director Dave Halls, who told investigators it was he who handed Baldwin the gun during a rehearsal.

-Representatives for Baldwin, Halls, Gutierrez and the producers did not immediately return requests for comment on Wednesday.
+Representatives for Baldwin, who was also one of the producers, Halls, Gutierrez and the other producers did not immediately return requests for comment on Wednesday.

+The producers have previously said they are conducting their own internal investigation and were not made aware of any complaints concerning weapons safety on the set before the incident.

+Dordick said Svetnoy, who is seeking unspecified damages, was not looking to make money from the lawsuit but to ensure better working and safety conditions on movie sets going forward.